 The Nigeria’s economy slowed down in Q2 2019, and this was largely attributed to contraction in the non-oil sector.
 Basically, the non-oil sector grew by 1.64% in real terms during the quarter.
 This was –0.40% points lower than the 2.05% recorded in the same quarter of 2018, and 0.83% point lower than the first quarter of 2019.

-The composite food index rose by 13.39 percent in July 2019 compared to 13.56 percent in June 2019.
+The composite food index rose by 13.17% in August 2019 compared to 13.39% in July 2019.
 This rise in the food index was caused by increases in prices of Oils and fats, Meat, Bread and cereals, Potatoes, yam and other tubers, and Fish.

 Nigeria’s Monetary Policy Rates (MPR), has in recent years fluctuated substantially, with an average of 11.02% between 2007 and 2019 and reaching a record 14% high in year 2016 and an all-time low of 6% in 2009.